Nudged Elastic Band in Topological Data Analysis: Abstract

 \section{Abstract}

-We introduce a method for analyzing high-dimensional data.
-Our approach is inspired by Morse theory and uses the nudged elastic band method from computational chemistry.
-As output, we produce an increasing sequence of cell complexes modeling the dense regions of the data.
-We test the method on several data sets and obtain small cell complexes revealing informative topological structure.
+We use the nudged elastic band method from computational chemistry to analyze high-dimensional data.
+Our approach is inspired by Morse theory, and as output we produce an increasing sequence of small cell complexes modeling the dense regions of the data.
+We test the method on data sets arising in social networks and in image processing.
+Furthermore, we apply the method to identify new topological structure in a data set of optical flow patches.